paraglideralex/tg-channel-monitoring/readme.md

-# Channel members monitoring telegram-bot
+# Channel members monitoring Telegram-bot

 This solution provides a mechanism for monitoring changes in the composition of entities anywhere.
 It can be adapted to work with collections of any type and integrated into any infrastructure.

-The implementation is done in the context of a Telegram bot that tracks the subscribers of a specified Telegram channel, notifies about changes (user subscriptions or unsubscriptions), and provides statistical and historical data about subscribers and all related events, thanks to the Event Sourcing approach.
+## Implementation Overview:
+This solution is designed as a Telegram bot that:
+- Monitors subscribers of a specified Telegram channel
+- Detects and notifies about subscription changes (new joins or exits)
+- Provides statistical and historical data on subscribers and related events
+- Leverages Event Sourcing to maintain a complete audit trail of all changes

 Thus, the bot’s core performs two main tasks:

 1. Monitors and broadcasts notifications about changes in the subscriber list.
 2. Processes user requests.

+## Key Features

+- Real-time tracking of channel membership changes
+- Event-driven architecture with full history preservation
+- Subscription analytics and historical event logging

 ## High-level Architecture

 The **Domain** layer is conceptually represented as a mechanism for generating events based on changes in entity composition (additions or removals).

-**Infrastructure** of the application depends on the Telegram API, provided by [WTelegramClient]("https://wiz0u.github.io/WTelegramClient/").
+**Infrastructure** of the application depends on the Telegram API, provided by [WTelegramClient](https://wiz0u.github.io/WTelegramClient/).
 The interaction with the API is handled by an infrastructure background service that periodically requests the subscriber list.

 The database consists of:
 - event store,